frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *The time complexity of this function is $O(m \times n)$*.
 Each cell in the `dp` matrix is computed once, and each computation takes constant time, making the total number of operations proportional to the number of cells in the matrix.
 Similarly, *the space complexity is $O(m \times n)$* due to the `dp` matrix, which requires $m \times n$ space to store the number of paths for each cell.

-This dynamic programming approach with tabulation significantly improves performance compared to the naive Brute-Force solution.
+This Dynamic Programming approach with tabulation significantly improves performance compared to the naive Brute-Force solution.
 By transforming the problem into a series of iterative steps, it provides an efficient and scalable solution for counting paths in larger matrices.

 Here's something interesting, dear reader.
 While using `std::vector` initially yielded similar execution times to the memoization function, switching to `std::array` resulted in a dramatic improvement.
 Not only did it significantly reduce memory usage, but it also made the function up to 4 times faster!